 Director of Rehabilitation Services Cancer Treatment Centers of America @ Midwestern Regional Medical Center

 I have 4 disc herniation’s, scoliosis, and Neuropathy.
 I have been using Rebuilder Medical products for over 6 years.
 I personally use the water treatment plus the ReBuilder 2407 model for my own Neuropathy 2-3 times per week in my office.
 I take my machine anytime I travel and use the sticky pads.
 If I am able to sit or lie down, I put one pad on the bottom of each foot and it automatically turns off after 30 minutes.
 I am able to be active because of this equipment.
 It is definitely cost-effective.
-I recommend this treatment in my office with all my Neuropathy patients with great results of less pain, decreased numbness, ability to stand or walk, no more waking up at night.
+I recommend this treatment in my office with all my Neuropathy patients with great results of less pain, decreased neuropathy symptoms, ability to stand or walk, no more waking up at night.
 I would recommend the ReBuilder equipment to any doctor wanting to help more people with Neuropathy.

 Dr. Kim Martin

 In June of 2013, Centra began offering ReBuilder, a cutting-edge rehabilitation treatment designed to stimulate the nerves and muscles.
 For neuropathy patients, the treatment offers a new lease on life.

 People want to get better and they want their lives back.
 The ReBuilder program typically brings success within five to six treatments… eight of 10 patients have experienced positive results from the treatment.
 Nearly everyone sees some change.
 Patients are able to stop taking pain medications and live a much higher quality of life.
 Neuropathy seems hopeless, but the ReBuilder program offers drastic changes to many patients and is really reshaping lives.